jes89/my-intermediate-react/README.md

 <br>

 ### when I send a lot of props to subcompoents, I need to send useless props to some of their parent in the parent components. it is one of ways to damage the readability of the code.
 In addition, the root js have to have all of date what will be used by its children components.
-I can prevent this case using Redux.
+I can prevent this case by using Redux.

 #### things I never do when I use Redux.
 1. Don't create store than more one. but I can create reduxer more than one.